-- Brochures, newsletters, or any documents detailing the agency's community policing efforts as specified in your grant application, particularly in the following key areas: - Organizational Commitment - Community policing principles found in mission and values statements, policy and procedures manuals, etc. - Community policing training information from the academy. - Problem Solving Activities - Building on information systems to enhance crime analysis capabilities. - Identifying crime problems by looking at crime trends. - Identifying crime problems with members of the community or other government agencies. - Preventing crime by focusing on conditions that lead to crime. - Community Partnerships - Meetings with community members to learn about specific problems. - Locating offices or stations within neighborhoods. - Use of volunteers. - Providing community policing training to citizens. - Police participation in community organization working groups and/or special programs for schools and other interest groups which enhance crime prevention.
+- Brochures, newsletters, or any documents detailing the agency's community policing efforts as specified in your award application, particularly in the following key areas: - Organizational Commitment - Community policing principles found in mission and values statements, policy and procedures manuals, etc. - Promoting community policing as part of the law enforcement culture. - Community policing training disseminated during recruit training in the academy and/or during inservice training. - Strategic planning that incorporates community policing initiatives as part of the overall law enforcement approach to provide public safety. - Problem Solving Activities - Building on information systems to enhance crime analysis capabilities. - Identifying crime problems by looking at crime trends. - Identifying crime problems with members of the community or other government agencies. - Preventing crime by focusing on conditions that lead to crime.

+- Community Partnerships - Meetings with community members to learn about specific problems. - Locating offices or stations within neighborhoods. - Use of volunteers and/or reserve officers. - Providing community policing training to citizens. - Police participation in community organization working groups and/or special programs for schools and other interest groups which enhance crime prevention.